aniketambore/bijli_ln_wallet/README.md

 2. Returning the generated mnemonic for wallet setup.

 ### Create or Recover a Wallet
-Now, replace `// TODO: Implement method to create or recover a wallet` with the following code:
+Now, locate `// TODO: Implement method to create or recover a wallet` and replace it with the following code:

 ```dart
   Future<String> createOrRecoverWallet({String? recoveryMnemonic}) async {